retro16/acsi2stm/doc/protocols.md

 * 0x80 [4x bytes]: Set D0 to *parameter* then return from exception.
 * Any other byte will set D0 sign extended to a long (e.g. 0xdc will set D0 to 0xffffffdc) and return from exception.
 Used to return TOS error codes.

+### GemDrive PIO mode protocol

+When in PIO mode, DMA transfers are simulated by adding an extra command 0x98:

+This command takes its *parameter* as a byte count, then transfers this amount of bytes in fast mode (IRQ stays low).

+0x98 starts a read, 0x99 starts a write.